As Starling adds a desktop feature and a few charges, it’s time to see if this digital bank can be your number one current account.

 - £2 a month charge for a new connected card

 For the personal account, you need to be over 16 and a UK resident.

-You apply via the app, and security measures will include scanning something like a passport or driving licence.
-It should take just five minutes.
+You apply via the Starling app, and security measures will include scanning a passport or driving licence.
+It should take minutes.
 You’ll also need to record a video that’s used to verify your identity.

 Joint account holders need to have their own personal Starling accounts and be near each other when they open the joint account.

 Since there are no branches, everything you need to do with your account will be via the app.
 It’s easy to use and navigate, though the summary of transactions is a little hidden (you need to swipe up from the bottom of the screen).